Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Promoting another region (for disaster recovery) has an RTO of < 1 minute
   * Typical cross-region replication takes less than 1 second

+#### Aurora Multi-Master

+* All nodes allow reads/writes
+* **Available for MySQL only**
+* Up to four read/write nodes
+* **Single Region only**
+* Cannot have cross-Region replicas
+* Can work with active-active and active-passive workloads
+* Can restart read/write DB instance without impacting other instances

+#### Aurora Serverless

+* Capacity seamlessly scales up and down
+* Each Aurora Capacity Unit (ACU) is 2 GB of memory plus CPU
+* Use Cases
+  * Infrequently used applications
+  * New applications
+  * Variable workloads
+  * Unpredictable workloads
+  * Development and test databases
+  * Multi-tenant applications

 #### Aurora Machine Learning

 * Enables you to add ML-based predictions to your applications via SQL